+An anonymous LLC isn’t a separate type of business legal entity.
+It simply refers to an LLC which does not have to disclose its ownership details.
 Other than this, an anonymous LLC is the same as a regular LLC.

-Setting up an anonymous LLC is just like setting up a regular LLC.
-The only major difference is that you will need to research to make sure that the state in which you would like to form your LLC keep the names and contact information of the members and managers private.
+Setting up an anonymous LLC is similar to setting up a regular LLC.
+The only major difference is that you will need to make sure that the state in which you would like to form your LLC keeps the names and contact information of the members and managers private.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for informational purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.